-- The systematic withdrawal program is available for nonregistered accounts only. - You can take out as little as \$50 each time, as long as you have at least \$5,000 in your account when you start the withdrawal program. - You choose when you receive your money e.g., monthly, quarterly, or every six months.
+- The systematic withdrawal program is available for non-registered accounts only. - You can take out as little as \$50 each time, as long as you have at least \$5,000 in your account when you start the withdrawal program. - You choose when you receive your money e.g., monthly, quarterly, or every six months.
 We send you a cheque or deposit the money directly into your bank account.
-We may charge you a fee of up to \$25 if you request your payment by cheque. - There are no other fees or charges for the withdrawal program other than any short-term trading fees, if applicable. - You can cancel the withdrawal program by telling us in writing. - ETF Series units are not eligible for this service.
+We may charge you a fee of up to \$25 if you request your payment by cheque. - There are no other fees or charges for the withdrawal program other than any short-term trading fees, if applicable. - You can cancel the withdrawal program by telling us in writing.